 Customs implications of trade with GB

-Great Britain (GB) and Northern Ireland (NI) are formally no longer a member of the European Union (EU).
-However, the Withdrawal Agreement provides for a transition period until 31 December 2020.
+Great Britain (GB) and Northern Ireland (NI) are formally no longer Member States of the European Union (EU).

 A Trade and Cooperation Agreement between the EU and the UK has been agreed and was provisionally implemented from 1 January 2021.

-If you trade with GB after the transition period, the rules of trade with a non-EU country will apply.
-You will need to complete the appropriate customs declarations to allow you to move goods to, from or through GB.
+The rules of trade with a non-EU country now apply when you trade with GB.
+You should complete the appropriate customs declarations to allow you to move goods to, from or through GB.

 What is customs?